elastic/integrations/packages/security_detection_engine/docs/README.md

-# Prebuild Security Detection Rules
+# Prebuilt Security Detection Rules

 This integration is for prebuilt detection rules for Elastic Security.